 - 5.12.
-The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract; - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
 When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council.
-Avoidance of competition is not a valid reason. - 5.14.
-The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.
-Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council, for any items below £1000 excluding VAT. - the council for all items over £5,000;
+Avoidance of competition is not a valid reason. - 5.13.
+The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.14.
+Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council, for any items below £2,000 excluding VAT. - the council for all items over £2,000;

-Such authorisation must be supported by a minute (in the case of council or committee decisions) or other auditable evidence trail.
+Such authorisation must be supported by a minute in the case of council decisions or other auditable evidence trail.

-- 5.16.
-No individual member, or informal group of members may issue an official order unless instructed to do so in advance by a resolution of the council or make any contract on behalf of the council. - 5.17.
-No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency. - 5.18.
-In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £500 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
-The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter.

-- 5.19.
-No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.20.
-An official order or letter shall be issued for all work, goods and services above £250 excluding VAT unless a formal contract is to be prepared or an official order would be inappropriate.
-Copies of orders shall be retained, along with evidence of receipt of goods. - 5.21.
-Any ordering system can be misused and access to them shall be controlled by Clerk.
+- 5.15.
+No individual member, or informal group of members may issue an official order, unless instructed to do so in advance by a resolution of the council, or make any contract on behalf of the council. - 5.16.
+No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council, except in an emergency. - 5.17.
+In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £2,000 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
+The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.18.
+No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.19.
+An official order or letter shall be issued for all work, goods and services above £500 excluding VAT unless a formal contract is to be prepared or an official order would be inappropriate.
+Copies of orders shall be retained, along with evidence of receipt of goods. - 5.20.
+Any ordering system can be misused and access to them shall be controlled by the RFO.